maromcik/FaceRecognitionServer/README.md

-# Face recognition server
+# Face Recognition Server
 This application allows tracking customers around premises of a company.

-It receives detected and aligned faces from client devices and performs face recognition on them and logs their movement.
+It receives detected and aligned faces from client devices (see [FaceRecognition](https://github.com/maromcik/FaceRecognition)) and performs face recognition on them and logs their movement.
 Faces of staff are ignored.
 The management interface is build using Django.
+The clients are configured via this server.

 ### Installation instructions
 * Install ```docker``` and ```docker-compose```